Geometry of tropical mutation surfaces with a single mutation: Preliminaries

 Let $X_{A_{\mathcal{M}}}(\mathcal{P})$ be a tropical mutation variety whose affine tropical mutation variety $U_{A_{\mathcal{M}}}$ is a normal variety, and $\mathcal{P}$ is a normal polytope (cf.~\cite[Definition~7.13]{EHM24})\footnote{Throughout this article we assume polytopes are normal.
-Note, every two-dimensional integral polytope is normal~\cite[Corollary~2.2.13]{CLS11}, and by Proposition~\ref{classification} shows that $A_{\mathcal{M}_s}$ is normal under any detropicalization.} , then $X_{A_{\mathcal{M}}}(\mathcal{P})$ is embedded to the projective spaces by adapted basis.
+Note, every two-dimensional integral polytope is normal~\cite[Corollary~2.2.13]{CLS11}, and Proposition~\ref{classification} shows that $A_{\mathcal{M}_s}$ is normal under any detropicalization.}.
+Then $X_{A_{\mathcal{M}}}(\mathcal{P})$ is embedded into projective space by the adapted basis.